zeropsio/recipe-nodejs/README.md

 # Zerops x Node.js
-This is the most bare-bones example of Node.js app running on [Zerops](https://zerops.io).
+This is the most bare-bones example of Node.js app running on [Zerops](https://zerops.io) — as few libraries as possible, just a simple endpoint with connnect, read and write to a Zerops PostgreSQL database.

 ![nodejs](https://github.com/zeropsio/recipe-shared-assets/blob/main/covers/cover-nodejs.png)